Sarteano Annunciation

-The Sarteano Annunciation is an oil on canvas painting by Domenico Beccafumi, executed c.
+The Sarteano Annunciation is an oil-on-canvas painting by the Italian Renaissance painter Domenico Beccafumi, executed c.
 1546.
 It is located in the church of San Martino in Foro in Sarteano, Italy.

-The painting is about the Annunciation, an event in Christian theology.
+The painting depicts the Annunciation, an event in Christian theology.
 The angel Gabriel visits the Virgin Mary to tell her that she will be the mother of Jesus Christ.

-One of the painter's last works, it is recorded in a 1548 document as being produced for a man named Gabriello di Sarteano.
+As one of the painter's last works, it is recorded in a 1548 document as being produced for a man named Gabriello di Sarteano.
 The document also mentioned that it had been commissioned around 1545 and that it had "more figures", possibly on a now-lost predella.
 Two years after the commission the painter complained to the governors of Siena that he had still not been paid for the work.